-- 4. Provide the executive summary for your organization's current strategic plan.
-If a current strategic plan is not in place, use up to two (2) pages to describe any existing policies and/or procedures, and timeline for developing a strategic plan. - 5.
+- 1. Complete a two-year budget snapshot table.
+Provide revenue and expense amounts.
+Address any significant changes in line items from one year to the next and explain anticipated surpluses or deficits. - 2.
+Provide the executive summary for your organization's current strategic plan.
+If a current strategic plan is not in place, use up to two (2) pages to describe any existing policies and/or procedures, and timeline for developing a strategic plan. - 3.
 Provide a brief biography for each key individual involved in administrative, artistic, or programmatic leadership positions within your organization.
-Include name, title, relevant experience, and role. - 6.
-Provide a current list of Board of Directors, Commissioners, Committee, or other appropriate members of your governing body. - 7.
-Letters of Support: Please provide up to two (2) signed letters from key stakeholders, partners, or collaborators.
+Include name, title, relevant experience, and role. - 4.
+Provide a current list of Board of Directors, Commissioners, Committee, or other appropriate members of your governing body.

+5. Upload two (2) signed Letters of Support from key stakeholders, partners, or collaborators.
 Letters should substantiate the quality of the organization, its programs and services, and affirm the organization's impact on its constituents.